khadeem20/World-Bank/README.md

 1. Clone the repository
 2. Open the project in your preferred Java IDE (VS Code recommended)
 3. Ensure you have the necessary dependencies in the `lib/` folder
+4. Create your own sql file with the tables user(cid PK AI, username, current_balance, password) and transactions(PK AI id, tamount, tdate, type, user_id FK)
+--make password atleast VARVHAR(100) to encompass the size of the hashed passwords--
-4. Run the main application file to start the banking app
+5. Run the main application file to start the banking app

 ## Dependencies